clojurewerkz/elastisch.docs/articles/querying.md

 With Elastisch, And filter structure is the same as described in the [ElasticSearch Filter documentation](http://www.elasticsearch.org/guide/reference/query-dsl/and-filter.html):

-{% gist 9047940a7a3be1fa43ea %}
+{% gist a17a7078612e747f1920 %}

 ### Or Filter

 The Or filter is similar to the And filter but matches documents using `OR` boolean operator on multiple subqueries.
 It does not use caching by default.

-With Elastisch, And filter structure is the same as described in the [ElasticSearch Filter documentation](http://www.elasticsearch.org/guide/reference/query-dsl/or-filter.html):
+With Elastisch, Or filter structure is the same as described in the [ElasticSearch Filter documentation](http://www.elasticsearch.org/guide/reference/query-dsl/or-filter.html):

-{% gist 93e3645da2ba8c60a079 %}
+{% gist 7423a83e6cbeeb0e86b7 %}

 ### Not Filter

 The Not filter filters out document that match its subquery.
 This filter does not use caching by default.

-With Elastisch, And filter structure is the same as described in the [ElasticSearch Filter documentation](http://www.elasticsearch.org/guide/reference/query-dsl/not-filter.html):
+With Elastisch, Not filter structure is the same as described in the [ElasticSearch Filter documentation](http://www.elasticsearch.org/guide/reference/query-dsl/not-filter.html):

-{% gist f8825ea239f94ac350bf %}
+{% gist 35b76f5b9d6ef3bae843 %}

 ### Bool Filter

-TBD
+The Bool filter matches documents using boolean combinations of its subqueries.
+Similar in concept to the Boolean query, except that the clauses are other filters.

-With Elastisch, And filter structure is the same as described in the [ElasticSearch Filter documentation](http://www.elasticsearch.org/guide/reference/query-dsl/bool-filter.html):
+With Elastisch, Bool filter structure is the same as described in the [ElasticSearch Filter documentation](http://www.elasticsearch.org/guide/reference/query-dsl/bool-filter.html):

-{% gist  %}
+{% gist 4726c7239c8ea0e78c28 %}

 ### Limit Filter

-TBD
+The Limit filter limits the number of documents (per shard) that are taken for ranking.

-With Elastisch, And filter structure is the same as described in the [ElasticSearch Filter documentation](http://www.elasticsearch.org/guide/reference/query-dsl/limit-filter.html):
+With Elastisch, Limit filter structure is the same as described in the [ElasticSearch Filter documentation](http://www.elasticsearch.org/guide/reference/query-dsl/limit-filter.html):

-{% gist  %}
+{% gist 551b47a33ae02d377c9e %}

 ### Type Filter

-TBD
+This filter filters out documents based on their `_type` field value.
+It can work even if the `_type` field is not indexed.

-With Elastisch, And filter structure is the same as described in the [ElasticSearch Filter documentation](http://www.elasticsearch.org/guide/reference/query-dsl/type-filter.html):
+With Elastisch, Type filter structure is the same as described in the [ElasticSearch Filter documentation](http://www.elasticsearch.org/guide/reference/query-dsl/type-filter.html):

-{% gist  %}
+{% gist a2e743b1c2d52c2317bb %}

 ### Prefix Filter

-TBD
+This filter matches documents with fields that have terms starting with the given prefix (**not analyzed**).

-With Elastisch, And filter structure is the same as described in the [ElasticSearch Filter documentation](http://www.elasticsearch.org/guide/reference/query-dsl/prefix-filter.html):
+With Elastisch, Prefix filter structure is the same as described in the [ElasticSearch Filter documentation](http://www.elasticsearch.org/guide/reference/query-dsl/prefix-filter.html):

-{% gist  %}
+{% gist 9302d37b20d4731feba1 %}

 ### Query Filter